getmorebrasil/frontend-challenge/pokemon-getmorebrasil/README.md

 ### Required:

 As you see, **Pokemon V2** runs on [Node.js](https://nodejs.org/), so before you can continue, please ensure that you have it installed with NPM or Yarn.
 Once you have Node installed, you will need the React (17.01) library.
-So, to start the project in your machine, open your terminal inside the GlobeCoin folder and type "NPM Install" or "Yarn Install".
+So, to start the project in your machine, open your terminal inside the Pokemon V2 folder and type "NPM Install" or "Yarn Install".

 ### Additional packages
 - [Axios](https://github.com/axios/axios) (To capture the Pokemon API information)